Fit Athletic Club

 75% of participants reported the interface felt "tiring on the eyes" after extended use

-62% of particpants failed to distinguish between primary and secondary CTAs due to low visual contrast
+62% of particpants struggled to distinguish primary and secondary CTAs due to low contrast

-71% of participants missed at least one primary CTA on their first try
+71% of participants missed at least one primary CTA on their first attempt

-50% of particpants struggled to select any action when scanning data-heavy screens (health metrics, nutrition, and friends' posts)
+50% of particpants hesitated to take any action when scanning data-heavy screens (health metrics, nutrition, and friends' posts)

-50% of participants opened the wrong task before course-correcting (78% without guidance)
+50% of participants initiated the wrong task before course-correcting (78% without guidance)

 Only 38% of participants described the design as intuitive and energizing